Last updated

 StoneNest as a Deepnest alternative for countertop shops

-Deepnest is an excellent free, open-source nester for general SVG and DXF work, and StoneNest is a purpose-built tool for countertop slabs — the right one depends on whether you need general-purpose nesting or a cut-safe slab count you can bid from.
-Both place shapes onto a working area; where they differ is scope and validation.
-Deepnest nests arbitrary shapes for laser cutting, CNC routing, and other maker and fabrication work, and it's genuinely popular for exactly that — free, open source, and running on your own machine.
-StoneNest does one job: turn countertop unit-type DXFs into a slab count and yield %, modeling kerf and slab edge offset as first-class inputs, then blocking export unless an independent validator confirms zero overlaps, off-slab placements, or kerf violations, before handing off an AlphaCAM-ready DXF.
-If you're nesting odds-and-ends parts across formats, Deepnest is a solid free starting point.
-If you're bidding and cutting countertop slabs and want a validated number your bid can stand behind, that's what StoneNest is built for.
+Deepnest is a free, open-source nester for general SVG and DXF work; StoneNest is purpose-built for countertop slabs — and if you're bidding stone, that difference is the whole story.
+Both place shapes onto a working area; only one of them knows what a slab is.
+Deepnest nests arbitrary shapes for laser cutting, CNC routing, and other maker and fabrication work — a job where kerf clearance, slab edge offset, and a defensible slab count never come up.
+StoneNest does one job end to end: turn countertop unit-type DXFs into a slab count and yield %, modeling kerf and slab edge offset as first-class inputs, then blocking export unless an independent validator confirms zero overlaps, off-slab placements, or kerf violations, before handing off an AlphaCAM-ready DXF.
+A general-purpose nester leaves every one of those countertop-specific steps for you to handle by hand — and those steps are exactly the ones a bid stands or falls on.

-StoneNest starts from a narrower brief: nest countertop unit-type DXFs — islands, counters, splash strips — into a slab count and yield % you can actually bid from, with kerf and slab edge offset built in as first-class inputs rather than something you account for separately afterward.
+StoneNest starts from the countertop brief: nest unit-type DXFs — islands, counters, splash strips — into a slab count and yield % you can actually bid from, with kerf and slab edge offset built in as first-class inputs rather than something you account for separately afterward.
 On our own published demo job, that specificity showed up as a real, checked number.

 132 slabsRidgeline Flats demo: 108 units, 3 unit types